Monterey California, USA Travel Guide

 Airline tickets typically include various taxes and fees from the outset, so no separate payment is needed at departure.

-Allow extra time for travel to the airport, especially if departing from SJC or SFO during peak traffic hours (weekday mornings and afternoons).
+Allow extra time for travel to the airport, especially if leaving from SJC or SFO during peak traffic hours (on weekday mornings and afternoons).